Enclave Research

 • correctness (outside of memory safety) of the hypervisor or OS

-RISC-V Machine Mode (M-Mode) RISC-V RISC-V ISA Manual, Keystone RISC-V's physical memory protection (PMP) feature can create regions of isolated enclave memory.
+RISC-V RISC-V ISA Manual, Keystone RISC-V's physical memory protection (PMP) feature can create regions of isolated enclave memory.
 M-Mode can context switch between enclaves.
 Some research efforts have implemented remote attestation.

 • hardware stack, potentially formally verified